ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

-Following the procedures defined in {{RFC9202}}, a Client can retrieve an Access Token from an Authorization Server (AS) in order to establish a security association with a specific Resource Server (RS).
-The `ace_profile` parameter in the Client-to-AS request and AS-to-client response is used to determine the ACE profile that the Client uses towards the RS.
+Following the procedures defined in {{RFC9202}}, a Client can retrieve an Access Token from an Authorization Server (AS) in order to establish a security association with a specific Resource Server.
+The `ace_profile` parameter in the Client-to-AS request and AS-to-client response is used to determine the ACE profile that the Client uses towards the Resource Server (RS).

 In case the `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{RFC9202}}, the